javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-comparison/article.md

 alert( 2 != 1 ); // true (correct)
 ```

-A result of a comparison can be assigned to a variable, just like any value:
+A comparison result can be assigned to a variable, just like any value:

 ```js run
 let result = 5 > 4; // assign the result of the comparison